blinktrade/docs-legacy/source/index.html.md

 \<BROKER_ID\>| object  | The [BrokerID](#brokers) containing your BTC and FIAT balance, e.g.: "5" stands for your balance with the [BrokerID](#brokers) number 5.
 MsgType      | string  | "U3" Balance response.
 Problably because the request also change your account balance.
 ClientID     | number  | Your account ID.
-BalanceReqID | number  | This should match the BalanceReqID sent on the message "U2".

 ### Execution Report Response

 field       | Type   | Description/Value
 ------------|--------|------------------
-MsgType     | string | Execution Report.
+MsgType     | string | "8" Execution Report.
 Check for a full fix doc here: [http://www.onixs.biz/fix-dictionary/4.4/msgType_8_8.html](http://www.onixs.biz/fix-dictionary/4.4/msgType_8_8.html).
 OrderID     | number | Unique identifier for Order as assigned by broker.
 ExecID      | number | Unique identifier of execution message as assigned by broker.
 ExecType    | string | "0" = New, "1" = Partially fill, "2" = Fill, "4" = Cancelled, "8" = Rejected, "A" = Pending New
 OrdStatus   | string | "0" = New, "1" = Partially fill, "2 "= Fill, "4" = Cancelled, "8" = Rejected, "A" = Pending New
-LeavesQty   | number | Quantity open for further execution Symbol      | string | Currency pair being used.
+LeavesQty   | number | Quantity open for further execution.
+Symbol      | string | Currency pair being used.
 OrderQty    | number | Quantity ordered in satoshis.
 LastShares  | number | Quantity of shares bought/sold on this fill.